 When all you're doing is caring for your baby at home, it's extremely easy to gain weight.
 I went from around 168 lbs to 175 lbs, even though I was consciously trying not to overeat.

-For men who are looking to have a baby and stay at home, I suggest trying to lose 5 – 10 lbs before your baby is born.
-That way, you’ll have a 5 – 10 lbs buffer for the inevitability.
+I suggest trying to lose 5 – 10 lbs before your baby is born.
+That way, you'll have a 5 – 10 lbs buffer for the inevitability.

 Another downer is the increased frequency of getting sick after the first year.
 Our boy got his first cold at 12 months old.
 Then he started getting sick about once a quarter as we interacted more with the public.